 Learn the Basics of Skateboarding in a Day

-It may take some time to master the skateboarding skills, however, the basics can be learned in a day.
-Below is the timeline that we recorded by monitoring most beginners in our Skateboard Geek academy.
+It may take some time to master skateboarding skills, however, the basics can be learned in a day.
+Below is the timeline that we recorded by monitoring most beginners in our Skateboard Geek Academy.
 It may differ in your case, but stay committed and persistent.

 1. Learn to Balance on the Board: (10 Minutes)

 Remember, it’s all about balancing and stabilizing your body on a skateboard.
 You can learn to